 ApexSQL Search can help.
 It’s a FREE SQL Server Management Studio and Visual Studio add-in which finds text in SQL database objects, and data in SQL database tables and views.
 It allows changing the tables, views, stored procedures, functions, columns, parameter names and schemas without breaking dependencies, while visualizing all object interdependencies.

 - Open SQL Server Management Studio or Visual Studio

-- In the Object Explorer/Server Explorer, navigate to a table or view column you want to rename
+- In the Object Explorer/Server Explorer, navigate to a table or view column that want to rename

-- Right-click on the column and select the Safe rename option from the ApexSQL Search menu:
+- Right-click on the column and from the context menu, select the Safe rename command:

-- To see the changes that will be executed, click Generate preview in the Safe rename column dialog
+To see the changes that will be executed, click Preview button in the Safe rename column window

 - The Generated script tab shows the script that will be executed to rename the column: